amadeuio/fruits-store/README.md

 ## Features

+**Joyful UI**

-- Home, Store, Fruit, and Bag pages
+- Simple and intuitive UI
-- Fruit Filtering
-- Add to Bag or Favorites
-- Bag Preview on hover
-- Minimalistic design, smooth animations and performance
+- Smooth animations and feedback
-- Design inspired by Nike and Apple
+- Performant: mainly animates opacity and transform, minimizing browser repaints
 - Responsive
+- Minimalistic design, inspired by Nike and Apple
+- Fruit emojis are awesome

+**Store Features**

+- Filter fruits by categories (see [Fruit Filtering](#fruit-filtering))
+- Add fruits to bag or favorites
+- Hover on bag for a preview of its contents

+**Pages**

+- Home, Store, Bag and Product pages
+- Home page has a carousel previewing featured items

+**Customization**

+- Products and filters in the store are data-based, allowing for customization with minimal code changes

 ## Fruit Filtering

-Filters help you narrow down the displayed fruits.
+Filters are used to narrow down the fruits on screen.

-- Filter fruits by colors, family, vitamins, favorites or a search query
+- Filter the fruits by colors, family, vitamins, favorites or a search query
 - Multiple filters can be combined
 - Results update in real-time

 #### Search Query

-- Useful to search a fruit by it's name using text
+- Use it to search a fruit using text, it works with name, colors, family or vitamins
 - Case, spaces and symbols insensitive
-- Aditionally, the search also works with colors, family or vitamins, but you may use the dedicated checkboxes for that
 - Try these examples:
   - Searching `um` yields Cucumber, Pumpkin
-  - Searching `b6` yields Banana, Pineapple, Cocounut (i.e fruits with Vitamin B6)
+  - Searching `b6` yields Banana, Pineapple, Cocounut (i.e. fruits with Vitamin B6)
   - Searching `pepper` and selecting the `Red` checkbox yields Hot Pepper (example of filters combined)

 ## Tech Stack